Quotations

 surely, therefore ...]

-to pant after Him ‘as pants the hart’
+to pant after Him “as pants

-» Psalm 42:2; a hart is an adult male deer.
+» Psalm 42:2; a hart is an

-‘to enjoy Him forever’
+“to enjoy Him forever”

-» From the Scottish Catechism.
-The same phrase is quoted once more at the
+The same phrase is quoted once

-end of chapter 9.
+more at the end of chapter 9.

 para.
 16 [all